teksi/wastewater/docs/en/admin-guide/interlis-io/index.rst

 You can check the protocol window and the text logs for further details.

-There are four different log files:
+.. list-table:: There are four different log files:

-.. list-table:: Overview of different log files
    :widths: 25 50 25
    :header-rows: 1